davidmogar/quizzer-php/README.md

 - `-s`: Show questions statistics.
 - `-t <arg>`: Validate assessments in a tests file.

-As an example, the command `quizzer.php -q questions.json -a answers.json -o xml -s` will generate grades and statistics for the given assessment data and will show the result as xml files in the standard output.
+As an example, the arguments `-q questions.json -a answers.json -o xml -s` will generate grades and statistics for the given assessment data and will show the result as xml files in the standard output.

 ##Web service